Stay Squeaky Clean With These Natural Toxin Free DIY Cleaning Products

 Essential Oil Air Freshener

-Using essential oils in a spray does more than just freshen a space, it can imbue the air with aromatherapy benefits for your central nervous system so you can relax, heal, and feel more energized whenever you like.
+Using essential oils in a spray does more than just freshen a space, it can imbue the air with aromatherapy benefits for your central nervous system so you can relax, heal, and feel more energised whenever you like.

 Plus, you can spritz them wherever you fancy — The bathroom, kitchen, laundry room, closet, your pillow, anywhere—and you never have to worry about those chemical air freshener smells!